 Green Tea and Breast Cancer Prevention and Healing

-First, of course, let’s talk about the “grand dame” of all healing teas.
+First, of course, let’s talk about the “grande dame” of all healing teas.
 This, of course, is green tea, and especially matcha green tea.

 If you have been on a Healing Journey with Breast Cancer for a while now, then you know I am a huge fan of matcha green tea.
 Green tea contains a substance called epigallocatechin gallate, or ECGC.
 Matcha, a powdered concentrate of green tea, has 137 times more ECGC than regular green tea leaves.
 (Learn more about specific cancer-busting nutrients by watching this FREE webinar – Never Fear Breast Cancer Again.)